 Two modes of operation for each channel of the detector are available.
-Select Presence or Pulse mode by setting DIP switch 5 on each of the two front panel mounted eight-position DIP switch modules.
+Presence or Pulse Mode is selected by setting the state of DIP switch 5 on each of the two front panel mounted eight-position DIP switch modules.

-PRESENCE MODE: Provides a call hold time of at least four minutes (regardless of vehicle size) and typically one to three hours for an automobile or truck.
+PRESENCE MODE: Provides a Call hold time of at least four minutes (regardless of vehicle size) and typically one to three hours for an automobile or truck.
 This is the factory default setting and the most common setting.

-PULSE MODE: An output pulse of 125 ± 10 milliseconds duration is generated for each vehicle entering the loop detection zone.
-Each detected vehicle is tuned out if it remains in the loop detection zone longer than two seconds.
+PULSE MODE: An output pulse of 125 ±10 milliseconds duration is generated for each vehicle entering the loop detection zone.
+Each detected vehicle is instantly tuned out if it remains in the loop detection zone longer than two seconds.
 This enables detection of subsequent vehicles entering the loop detection zone.
 After each vehicle leaves the loop detection zone, the channel resumes full sensitivity within one second.

-NOTE: Changing the Presence / Pulse mode switch setting of an individual channel resets that channel.
+NOTE: Changing the Presence / Pulse Mode switch setting of an individual channel will reset that channel.